Sienna is a Certified Holistic Wellness & Nutrition Coach specializing in autoimmune health.

 - Add the olive oil to a saucepan, and add the minced garlic when hot.
 Cook garlic until lightly browned, approximately 2 to 4 minutes, then remove from pan.

-- Add the chicken, and cook about 10 to 15 minutes.
+- Add the chicken, and cook for about 10 to 15 minutes.
 Once fully cooked, add the bone broth, water, ginger, and soy sauce.

-- Rinse the quinoa, and then add to the soup.
+- Rinse the quinoa, and then add it to the soup.
 Toss in the shredded carrots, and let everything simmer for 20 to 30 minutes.
 I sometimes toss in the whole lemon wedge before serving, but you could also just squeeze the lemon juice into the pot.